klarna/klarna-on-demand-android/doc/android_studio_setup.md

-## Setup JUnit4 environment on Android Studio
+## How to setup JUnit4 tests on Android Studio

-Please follow these steps in order to allow Android Studio to run and debug JUnit4 tests:
+Please follow these steps in order to setup JUnit4 support on Android Studio:
 * Install 'Android Studio Unit Test' plugin:
   * On Android Studio, go to `Preferences`.
   * On the left panel, choose `Plugins`.